 This article describes Miradore's application blacklist and whitelist configuration profiles for Android Samsung devices.

-- Available for Enterprise Plan customers.
+- Available for Premium Plan customers.

 - Application blacklisting and whitelisting requires Miradore's Android client version 2.2.9 or newer.